-Total Governmental Fund Balances \$ 4,095,150 Amounts reported for governmental activities on the statement of net position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
-2,669 Long-term liabilities, loans payable, are not due and payable in the current period and therefore are not reported in the funds.
-Loan from Lawrence County (618,243) Net Position of Governmental Activities \$\$ 3,479,576
+Fund Balances - Total Governmental Funds \$3,070,817 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
+5,990 Other long-term assets are not available to pay for current period expenditures and therefore are unavailable in the funds.
+Grants 210,858 Long-term liabilities are not due and payable in the current period and therefore are not reported in the funds: Loan from Lawrence County (631,487) Net Position of Governmental Activities \$2,656,178